-Invitation to Bid & Request for Quotations Now Available
+Request for Interest & Request for Quotation Now Available

-Additionally, the MWMC is seeking quotations for milled boards and milled slabs from owner-supplied poplar saw logs.
-Product specifications and additional information are included in our Request for Quotation (RFQ) for Poplar Harvest Management Services, which is also now available on our Invitation to Bid webpage.
+Through the RFQ, the MWMC is seeking quotations for milled boards and milled slabs from owner-supplied poplar saw logs.
+Product specifications and additional information are included in the RFQ on our Invitation to Bid page.
 The deadline to submit a quote for this RFQ is Friday, April 23 at 3 p.m.
 PDT.

 The Metropolitan Wastewater Management Commission (MWMC) is preparing to harvest Management Unit 3 (MU3) on its Biocycle Farm in 2021.
 The Biocycle Farm is a 400-acre plantation of poplar trees on agricultural land in north Eugene.

 The poplars grow rapidly by consuming nutrients in biosolids, making the Biocycle Farm a cost-effective method for recycling a byproduct of the wastewater treatment process.
 The trees are managed as an agricultural crop, with a growth period of up to 12 years, and then harvested and sold in the marketplace to offset operating costs for the farm, as well as provide a renewable resource for our community.

 If you’re an architect, a builder, affiliated with a milling company, or anyone interested in quality wood, we want to hear from you!
 To learn more and to add your name to a list of potentially interested partners, email Todd Miller, City of Springfield Environmental Services Supervisor, at email@example.com.